My childhood best friend growing up was one of the most creative people I know.

 Her pictures would always turn out so stunning and beautiful and..creative, while mine were always sorry attempts at dance costumes I’d worn in previous recitals.
-At age 11, she already had such a charming sense of style and and eye for interior decor.
+At age 11, she already had such a charming sense of style and an eye for interior decor.

 Her room looked like a shot straight out of a vintage 50’s magazine.
-It was innate; it was in her veins; it was apart of her; it was like her second layer of skin.
+It was innate; it was in her veins; it was a part of her; it was like her second layer of skin.

 Another close friend of mine started her own business not long after becoming a mom.
-Yes – on top of mastering the crazy, full time job of newborn mom life, she also quickly began crushing it as the founder, entrepreneur, and designer of a company selling hats for littles.
+Yes – on top of mastering the crazy, full-time job of newborn mom life, she also quickly began crushing it as the founder, entrepreneur, and designer of a company selling hats for littles.

 For her, too, it was second nature.
 Her life would not be complete if she didn’t have creative outlets that brought life to her and to others.

-And then there are people like me who thrive with step-by-step “how to’s.”
+And then there are people like me who thrive with step-by-step “how-to’s.”
 They’re my jam.
 Words like “creative” or “innovative” make me literally crumble and hide.

 I have a system for just about everything and the thought of giving myself the space to not have a system, but to explore and consider something other than what is already safely placed right under my nose, immediately triggers anxiety, fear, and insecurity.

-Literally – if it weren’t for Pinterest, my wardrobe would scare people, my house would look like twenty seven people (all with different styles) tried to decorate it, and my recipe box would either be empty or filled with nasty, inedible recipes that would cause anyone I fed in my home to make a B-line for the closest restaurant in town.
+Literally – if it weren’t for Pinterest, my wardrobe would scare people, my house would look like twenty-seven people (all with different styles) tried to decorate it, and my recipe box would either be empty or filled with nasty, inedible recipes that would cause anyone I fed in my home to make a B-line for the closest restaurant in town.